choman/docker-rhel-builder/README.md

 - RHEL 7.2
 - RHEL 6.7

+In theory this should support all RHEL clones, including ScientificLinux and Fedora

 ## What happens
 Run ./build.sh <path to ISO>/centos.iso
 - sudo mounts the ISO to /mnt